kwart/dockerfiles/alpine-ext/README.md

 The OpenSSH server is not started in the default configuration.
 The package is installed mainly to provide `scp` and `sftp-server` functionality to the `dropbear`.

-### *-ssh-sudo tags
-Similar to *-ssh tags, it adds the `sudo` package and also `alpine` user which has entry in `sudoers` file.

-Password for the user  is generated and stored in `/tmp/password.alpine`.
-The root's password is also stored on filesystem (`/tmp/password.root`) and in case it's not provided by environment variable it's newly generated.

 #### Environment variables
 The environment variables can be used to configure SSH server